 Circus strongmen in the 19th century bent steel with their bare hands to show off their amazing strength—but you don’t need to be dressed in a leopard-print leotard to carry out simple DIY tasks around the house.
 Most people can actually bend soft metals, such as copper and aluminium, with their bare hands.
-So next time you need to bend some piping for a project, don’t rush to the hardware shop, simply give your muscles a workout.
+So next time you need to bend some piping for a project, you could rush to the hardware shop to grab a pipe bender, or you could simply give your muscles a workout.

 Getting to Know Your Metals